“Man does not live only in the empirical world. We must seek the ephemeral or why live?”

 The novel and Penny Dreadful both pose the always so fascinating, universal question, whether you believe in God or not: Has God created man or have we created God?
 Or rather: Has God created man and thus also become a part of our creation?
 That the one cannot exist without the other, because we can no longer distinguish between them; no longer think ourselves out of this mystery?

 And just like man cannot escape God and vice versa, man cannot escape that he came from the animals (in a swirly mix of science and religion); he cannot escape the beast or demon(s) within, nor can the beast or demon rid itself of its humanity.
-This inner duality will always seem universal and ambiguous at best.
+This inner paradox will always seem universal and ambiguous at best.
 As Stephen King argues about the novel: “its classical unity is broken only by the author’s uncertainty as to where the fatal flaw lies—is it in Victor’s hubris (usurping a power that belongs only to God) or in his failure to take responsibility for his creation after endowing it with the life-spark?”*

 No, it is not always easy to sympathize with or trying to understand an INTP such as this – or in any case.
 At least, I think it is hard to show it.
 Or maybe I’m projecting again?
 I really cannot say, can I, being an INTP myself?
 (Though I’ve not taken to the extremes as Frankenstein has).